Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### Tabs

-- Vinifera reimplements the sidebar in Tiberian Sun to include tabs similar to those in Red Alert 2.
+- Vinifera enhances the Tiberian Sun sidebar by introducing tabs similar to those found in Red Alert 2.
-- There are 4 tabs, just like in Red Alert 2, however, due to the lack of a defense queue, the second tab, "Defenses", has been replaced by a new "Special" tab, containing Superweapons, as well as aircraft.
+- There are four tabs, just like in Red Alert 2; however, due to the absence of a defense queue, the "Defenses" tab has been replaced by a new "Special" tab.
+This tab contains Superweapons and aircraft.
-- Vinifera also adds new hotkeys to switch to each of the tabs, as well as place the currently ready building (in the case of the Structure tab).
+- Vinifera also introduces new hotkeys for quick tab switching and placing the currently available building (in the case of the Structure tab).

-- The new sidebar must be enabled in `VINIFERA.INI`.
+- The new sidebar feature must be enabled in `VINIFERA.INI`.

 In `VINIFERA.INI`:
 ```ini